sjdemartini/mui-tiptap/CONTRIBUTING.md

 _Pull requests, bug reports, and all other forms of contribution are welcomed and highly encouraged!_ :octocat:

-This guide serves to set clear expectations for everyone involved with the project so that we can improve it together while also creating a welcoming space for everyone to participate.
-Following these guidelines will help ensure a positive experience for contributors and maintainers.

 ## :inbox_tray: How can I Contribute?

 ### GitHub issues